kiali/kiali.io/content/en/docs/Configuration/namespace-management.md

 By default, the Kiali Server is given cluster-wide access to all namespaces on the local cluster.
 This is controlled by the Kiali CR setting `deployment.cluster_wide_access`, which has a default value of `true` when not specified.

-For clusters that have multiple Kiali Servers installed, only one of them may be installed with `deployment.cluster_wide_access` set to `true`.
+{{% alert color="info" %}}
+You cannot have multiple Kiali Servers with cluster wide access that have identical instance names.
+If you wish to install multiple Kiali Servers with cluster wide access enabled, they each must have unique `deployment.instance_name` values.
+{{% /alert %}}

 In order to restrict the Kiali Server so that it only has access to certain namespaces on the local cluster, it must first have its cluster-wide access disabled.
 You do this by setting `deployment.cluster_wide_access` to `false` in the Kiali CR.